Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: PA of Absorptive and Emissive Dust

 \section{PA of Absorptive and Emissive Dust}

-Disentangling the PA values for various components along a given sightline is critical for understanding the variations in the magnetic field morphology along that sightline and therefore for piecing together a picture of the global magnetic field structure.
-As described in the Introduction, for a given ensemble of elongated dust particles threaded by the same magnetic field, the PA of the emissive polarization component should be approximately perpendicular to the PA of the absorptive component of polarization.
+Disentangling the PA values of polarization from emissive and absorptive silicate components at any given sightline is critical for understanding the variations in the magnetic field morphology along that sightline and therefore for piecing together a picture of the global magnetic field structure.
+As described in the Introduction, for a given ensemble of elongated dust particles threaded by the same magnetic field, the PA of the emissive polarization component should be perpendicular to the PA of the absorptive component of polarization.
 However, variations of the local 3D structure of magnetic fields and the dust distribution along an ensemble of sightlines are expected to result in distributions of emissive PA and absorptive PA which may not be exactly perpendicular, but would still have a peak in the distribution of the PA differences.

 At least for some compact, somewhat isolated sources, with relatively simple geometries in which the same magnetic field threads both emitting and foreground absorbing regions we would expect the derived values of the absorptive and emissive PA to be nearly perpendicular to each other.
 For such cases the distribution of PA differences would be peaked at a specific angle near 90\degr.
 In fact, we find this to be the case by applying the Aitken method to polarimetry observations of various sources with mid-IR emission \citep{CMW2007}, as presented most recently in \citet{Telesco23}.
 By comparing in more detail the distribution of polarization PA differences that are obtained from the original and extended Aitken method fits to Stokes spectra from imaging polarimetry of the Egg Nebula, W3 IRS5, and W51 IRS2, we find that the extended Aitken method provides a more refined picture of magnetic field morphology.